jaksik/epic-national-parks/src/pages/markdown/national-parks-in-colorado/index.md

 ### 1. Rocky Mountain National Park
-![Rocky Mountain National Park](./rocky-mountain.jpg) Rocky Mountain National Park is one of the most popular national parks in the country.
-With over 4 million anual visitors, it deffinitely pays off to visit this park in the off season or off hours.
+![Rocky Mountain National Park](./rocky-mountain.jpg) Rocky Mountain National Park is a majestic alpine oasis that might just leave you thinking that you were a part of The Sound of Music.
+With crystal clear mountain lakes, lush forests, a 14,000 foot peak, and an abundance of wild life, it truly is something.

 ### 2. Mesa Verde National Park
 ![Biscayne National Park](./mesa-verde.jpg)
-No other place like it on Earth, Mesa Verde National Park is where the Ancestral Pueblo people made their cliff dwelling homes among in the San Juan Mountains.
+Mesa Verde National Park is not to be overlooked.
+Home to the most in tact ruins from cliff dwelling native americans, there truly is not many other places like it.
+Although there's enough in the park to keep one busy for several days, the main sights can be visited in just one day.

+The best time to visit Mesa Verde National Park is in late spring or early fall, that way you can hopefully avoid any winter weather as well as large crowds.
+Just a short drive from Durango, the largest town in the region, Mesa Verde National Park is well worth the visit.

 ### 3. Great Sand Dunes National Park
-![Great Sand Dunes National Park](./sand-dunes.jpg) Most people are surprised to find out that Great Sand Dunes National Park right in central Colorado has the largest sand dunes in all of North America.
-The sand dunes them selves cover over 30 sq miles with some reaching a height of nearly 1,000 feet.
+![Great Sand Dunes National Park](./sand-dunes.jpg) Being home to the largest sand dunes in North America and receiving less than 600,000 anual visitors, Great Sand Dunes National Park is often a hidden jem for most travelers.
+The dunes can be spotted from nearly 50 miles away as you head towards the park in the desolate San Louise Valley.
+Initial views of the dunes are not too impressive as they sit nestled at the base of some of the highest mountains in Colorado.
+It's not until you start approaching the park that the sheer size and mass of the dunes become mind boggling.

+Great Sand Dunes National Park is a diverse ecosystem that has something to offer to just about anyone.
+If sledding down sand dunes isn't your thing, there are many other options from soaking in the river, to hiking to alpine lakes, and even more.

 ### 4. Black Canyon of the Gunnison National Park
-![Black Canyon of the Gunnison National Park](./black-canyon.jpg) Black Canyon of the Gunnison National Park often flys under the radar because it's surrounded by other much more popular parks such as Mesa Verde and Rocky Mountain.
-However, Black Canyon of the Gunnison should not be over looked.
-It's a beautiful canyon carved right into the Rocky Mountains.
+![Black Canyon of the Gunnison National Park](./black-canyon.jpg) Black Canyon of the Gunnison National Park is great place to escape the crowds that you'll find at some of the more popular national parks and is deffinitely worth seeing.
+It's home to some of the steepest and oldest ciffs in North America that form the namesake black canyon.